kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Exploration Versus Exploitation

-Exploitation shows known favorites.
+Exploitation shows known favorites
-Exploration tests new options.
+Exploration tests new options
 Balance sustains learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.